 POSSIBLE FIGURES?

 Fig. 1.
-Experimental set-up (top) on Moku oʻ ʻand schematic diagram representing the design and treatments in one side of the system.
+Experimental set-up (top) on Moku oʻ Loʻe and schematic diagram representing the design and treatments in one side of the system.

 Fig 2.
 Temperature conditions (top) and pH conditions (bottom) over the 138-day experiment period.
 Desired treatment conditions of +2C and -0.3 pH units were achieved by day 15 after a two week ramp up period.